-Please note the entire certification process takes roughly six to seven months, and thereafter, the company is typically audited once a year.
+Please note the entire certification process takes roughly five to six months, and thereafter, the company is typically audited once a year.
 If you are a fabricator applicant, AISC Certification is address-specific, so each fabrication facility must apply separately.

 Below is the general process for applying to AISC Certification.
 The process takes roughly six to seven months conservatively.
 If you have specific questions, please contact AISC Certification at firstname.lastname@example.org or 312.670.7520.